CHILDREN’S AID FOUNDATION OF CANADA’S POST-SECONDARY EDUCATION PROGRAM

 The program will continue to be a priority, and we will also focus on removing other barriers our youth face so they can establish healthy and stable foundations on which to continue to build their educational goals.
-So far this year, over 200 scholarships and over 65 bursaries have been awarded to deserving young students from all over Canada, and this evening we will be presenting a record 78 Ilan Levy Graduation Awards of Excellence.

 The National Post-Secondary Education Program grants funds according to the following key areas of need: